alackmann/ble-gateway-mqtt-proxy/docs/event_driven/scheduled_and_event_driven_mqtt_publication.md

 - **FR-007.2:** This variable defines the time in seconds for the scheduled publishing interval.
 - **FR-007.3:** If this variable is not set or is set to `0`, the application MUST maintain its original behavior of publishing all data as it is received.

-### FR-008: Event-Driven Publishing for New Devices
+### FR-008: Event-Driven Publishing for New Tracked Devices

 - **FR-008.1:** The application MUST keep track of the unique BLE device MAC addresses it has seen and published within the current publishing interval.
-- **FR-008.2:** When new data is received from the gateway, if it contains a BLE device with a MAC address that has *not* been seen in the current interval, the application MUST immediately publish the data for all devices in the current payload.
+- **FR-008.2:** When new data is received from the gateway, if it contains a **tracked Home Assistant device** (as defined by `HA_BLE_DEVICE_...` variables) with a MAC address that has *not* been seen in the current interval, the application MUST immediately publish the data for all devices in the current payload.
+If no devices are tracked, this condition is never met.
 - **FR-008.3:** An immediate publication (as per FR-008.2) MUST reset the publishing interval timer.
 The set of "seen" MAC addresses for the interval is cleared after publishing.

 ### FR-009: Scheduled Publishing